Next Council Meeting

 The Lexington County Museum features many historic outbuildings that are representative of those that would have been found on farms and plantations in the nineteenth and early twentieth centuries.
 Here is more information on some of the outbuildings.

 The kitchen was where food was prepared and where African-American slaves working within the main house and yard obtained their meals.
-Because of the heat from the fire and the danger of fires, kitchens were always separate structures from the main Image of kitchenhouse.
+Because of the heat from the fire and the danger of fires, kitchens were always separate structures from the main house.
 The kitchen at the Lexington County Museum, along with several other outbuildings, was originally located in Batesburg, SC and was owned by Joel Ridgell, who was the brother-in-law of John Fox.

 Summer and Winter Dairies